GitHub

 * Through Cortex's official GitHub app

-* Note: This is supported for use with a single organization in GitHub.
+* This option is supported for use with a single organization in GitHub.

 * Through a custom GitHub app